 Brig.
-Gen. Richard R. Dickens is the Vice Commander, 1st Air Force, U.S. Air Forces Northern, and U.S. Air Forces Space, Tyndall Air Force Base, Florida.
-He serves as the Principal Advisor to the 1st Air Force Commander.
-Additionally, he supports the deployment, sustainment, and redeployment of U.S. Air Forces in support of U.S. Northern Command and U.S. Space Command, Defense Support to Civil Authorities, Theater Security Cooperation, Civil Air Patrol executing U.S. Air Force missions, inland search and rescue coordination, emergency preparedness, and worldwide contingency support for human space flight.
-As Deputy Combined Forces Air Component Commander for U.S. Northern Command, he ensures operational readiness of assigned, aligned, or gained forces for homeland defense, defense support to civil authorities, and theater security cooperation missions across North America.
+Gen. Richard R. Dickens is the Vice Commander, First Air Force, Air Forces Northern and Air Forces Space, Tyndall Air Force Base, Florida.
+He serves as the principal advisor to the First Air Force Commander.
+Additionally, he supports the deployment, sustainment, and redeployment of U.S. Air Forces in support of U.S. Northern Command and U.S. Space Command.
+He also oversees Defense Support to Civil Authorities, executing theater security cooperation with partner nations, and planning and executing contingency support operations for human space flight programs.
+He ensures Civil Air Patrol is organized, trained and equipped to fulfill Air Force assigned missions, the Air Force Rescue Coordination Center executes inland search and rescue coordination, the Air Force National Security Emergency Preparedness directorate deploys and sustains Emergency Preparedness Liaison Officers, and Detachment 3, Air Forces Space, effectively trains Department of Defense personnel for the rescue, recovery, retrieval and worldwide support of human space flight programs.
+As the Deputy Combined/Joint Forces Air Component Commander, he is responsible for planning and conducting air defense and air sovereignty operations in the continental United States, Puerto Rico, and the Virgin Islands.

 Brig.
 Gen. Dickens is a Command Pilot and previous Instructor Pilot with more than 2,650 hours and 688 combat hours in the F-15E.
-He has participated in operations Iraqi Freedom, Enduring Freedom, and Freedom’s Sentinel.
-Prior to his current position, the general served as Commander, 505th Command and Control Wing, Hurlburt Field, Florida.
+He has participated in Operations Iraqi Freedom, Enduring Freedom and Freedom’s Sentinel.
+Prior to his current position, the general served as Chief of Futures and Concepts Division, Air Force Futures, the Pentagon, Arlington, Virginia.

 1994 Bachelor of Arts, English Education, University of North Carolina Chapel Hill